recomputation/how_did_I_do_it/README.md

 - Copy permissions of the files
 - Execution files
 - Path figuring out.
+- Need to versioning of files
+- Multiple files in the same directory: need to create different files if there is a collision

 #TODO:

 #Currently working on the:
-- Need to versioning of files
 - Keeping stdin/stdout (Maybe some dup magic here?)
-- Beautiful cleaning